Joe Marullo Insurance & Retirement Services

 The financial world can seem much like a zoo.
 Over the years, many terms now used derived from animals you may find at the zoo.
 The reason is simple; the animal terms are easy for people to relate to.
 For example, a bear hibernates, so if the market is in decline or negativity about investing is in circulation, it might be time not to invest or “hibernate.”
 Likewise, the bull represents aggression and growth; thus, a bull market signifies growth.

 The best approach to investing might be to have your goals evaluated and your investments redirected to an allocation that makes sense over the long run.
-There is an old saying about investing in the stock market: “the bulls make money, the bears make money, but the pigs get slaughtered.”
+An old saying about investing in the stock market: “the bulls make money, the bears make money, but the pigs get slaughtered.”

 Investing for specific goals is a solid approach; as you edge closer to your anticipated goal, many smart investors begin the move towards safety.
 Annuities can be a solid choice for you when it becomes your turn to run to safety.